 The views, even from here are so expansive.
 Looking out to the North East you can view the sea in the distance, out toward Saltburn and Redcar.

-Looking up you can see the silhouettes of figures, the people enjoying their time on the summit already.
+Looking directly up toward the summit you can see the silhouettes of figures, the people enjoying their time on the summit already.
 You get a sense of the commanding position of the summit already.

 Rusty got to the top first of course and went straight into ‘checking everything out’ mode.
 It had been a long time since I was last up here I must admit, too long.
-I was time to savour it all.
+It was time to take it all in.
 The clouds had parted at the perfect time too, wonderful!

 Where did the name Roseberry Topping come from?
 Well, it is quite convoluted and takes us back to the time of Vikings, who were in Cleveland during medieval times.
 There are not many places in England named after a Pagan God but here is one.